People's Park (Zhengzhou)

-People's Park (人民公园 (Rénmín Gōngyuán)) is a public park located west of Erqi Road, in the center of Zhengzhou, capital of Henan province, China.
+People's Park (人民公园 (Rénmín Gōngyuán)) is an urban public park located west of Erqi Road, in the center of Zhengzhou, capital of Henan province, China.
 It was built in 1951 and opened on 1 August 1952.

-History
+Introduction

-People's Park was the first park in Zhengzhou.
+People's Park was the first park in the city of Zhengzhou.
 The west and south regions of the park were founded to commemorate people who died during the Republican Period.
 The temples and monuments stand at the corner of the park.

 The park occupies about 30.14 hectares (74.48 acres), including 3.37 hectares (8.33 acres) of water and 25.41 hectares (62.79 acres) of plant life.
 The Hugong Temple, which is the landmark of the park, faces the south gate.
 Behind the temple are several artificial lakes.
 The most western lake is Qingnian lake, with two islands in the middle.
 On the eastern river bank is a boat route.